mihael/devlog/README.md

 `devlog`

-run in current folder and spawn coding session:
+run in current folder and start coding session:

-`devlog begin`
+`devlog b`

-run in current folder and finish coding session:
+run in current folder and stop coding session:

+`devlog e`

+run in current folder and check session status:

-`devlog end`
+`devlog s`

 run in current folder and commit to git repo (if any):